quangthangisme/tp/docs/DeveloperGuide.md

       Use case ends.

-**List all events**
+**Use case 12: List all events**

 **MSS**
 1. User requests to see all events in the list
-2. `TutorConnect` displays the message `“Here are the events in the event list:
+2. TC displays the message `“Here are the events in the event list:
                                            <Event 1>
                                            <Event 2>
                                            …… “`.
   Use case ends.

-**Retrieve full information of an event**
+**Use case 13: Retrieve full information of an event**

 **MSS**
-1. User requests to see full information of an event using a valid name
+1. User requests to see full information of an event using a valid name.
-2. `TutorConnect` displays full information of the event
+2. TC displays full information of the event.

   Use case ends.

 **Extensions**
 * 1a.
 User inputs an empty event name.
-    * 1a1. `TutorConnect` displays the error message: `"event name cannot be empty !!!"`
+    * 1a1.
+TC displays the error message: `"event name cannot be empty !!!"`.

       Use case resumes at step 1.

 * 1b.
 User inputs a non-existent event name.
-    * 1b1. `TutorConnect` displays the error message: `“Sorry!!! we could not find <event_name> in the event list”`
+    * 1b1.
+TC displays the error message: `“Sorry!!! we could not find <event_name> in the event list”`.

       Use case resumes at step 1.

-**Create an event**
+**Use case 14: Create an event**

 **MSS**
-1. User requests to create a new event using a valid name
+1. User requests to create a new event using a valid name.
-2. `TutorConnect` adds the event to the list.
+2. TC adds the event to the list.
-3. `TutorConnect` displays the message `"successfully created event  <event name>"`.
+3. TC displays the message `"successfully created event  <event name>"`.

   Use case ends.

 **Extensions**
 * 1a.
 User inputs an empty event name.
-    * 1a1. `TutorConnect` displays the error message: `"event name cannot be empty !!!"`
+    * 1a1.
+TC displays the error message: `"event name cannot be empty !!!"`.

       Use case resumes at step 1.

-**Delete an event**
+**Use case 15: Delete an event**

 **MSS**
-1. User retrieves full information of an event
+1. User retrieves full information of an event.
-2. User requests to remove the event from the list using a valid name
+2. User requests to remove the event from the list using a valid name.
-3. `TutorConnect` finds the event in the list based on the given name.
+3. TC finds the event in the list based on the given name.
-4. `TutorConnect` removes the event from the list.
+4. TC removes the event from the list.
-5. `TutorConnect` displays the message `"successfully removed event  <event name>"`.
+5. TC displays the message `"successfully removed event  <event name>"`.

   Use case ends.

 **Extensions**
 * 1a.
 User inputs an empty event name.
-    * 1a1. `TutorConnect` displays the error message: `"event name cannot be empty !!!"`
+    * 1a1.
+TC displays the error message: `"event name cannot be empty !!!"`.

       Use case resumes at step 1.

 * 1b.
 User inputs a non-existent event name.
-    * 1b1. `TutorConnect` displays the error message: `“Sorry!!! we could not find <event_name> in the event list”`
+    * 1b1.
+TC displays the error message: `“Sorry!!! we could not find <event_name> in the event list”`.

       Use case resumes at step 1.

-**Log contact as having attended an event**
+**Use case 16: Log contact as having attended an event**

 **MSS**
-1. User retrieves full information of an event
+1. User retrieves full information of an event.
 2. User searches for contacts' ids.
-3. User requests to mark those contacts as having attended the event
+3. User requests to mark those contacts as having attended the event.
-4. `TutorConnect` finds the event in the event list based on the given name.
+4. TC finds the event in the event list based on the given name.
-5. `TutorConnect` finds the student ids in the contact list.
+5. TC finds the student ids in the contact list.
-6. `TutorConnect` marked students with those ids as attending the found event.
+6. TC marked students with those ids as attending the found event.
-7. `TutorConnect` displays the message `“successfully marked <id_1>, <id_2>,... as having attended event <event name>”`.
+7. TC displays the message `“successfully marked <id_1>, <id_2>,... as having attended event <event name>”`.

    Use case ends.

 **Extensions**
 * 1a.
 User inputs an empty event name.
-    * 1a1. `TutorConnect` displays the error message: `"event name cannot be empty !!!"`
+    * 1a1.
+TC displays the error message: `"event name cannot be empty !!!"`.

       Use case resumes at step 1.

 * 1b.
 User inputs a non-existent event name.
-    * 1b1. `TutorConnect` displays the error message: `“Sorry!!! we could not find <event_name> in the event list”`
+    * 1b1.
+TC displays the error message: `“Sorry!!! we could not find <event_name> in the event list”`.

       Use case resumes at step 1.

 * 1c.
 User inputs all empty student ids.
-    * 1c1. `TutorConnect` displays the error message: `“There must be at least 1 contact !!!”`
+    * 1c1.
+TC displays the error message: `“There must be at least 1 contact !!!”`.

       Use case resumes at step 1.

 * 1d.
 User enters a non-existent student id.
-    * 1d1. `TutorConnect` displays the error message: `“Sorry, we could not find <id> in the contact list”`
+    * 1d1.
+TC displays the error message: `“Sorry, we could not find <id> in the contact list”`.

       Use case resumes at step 1.